linucksrox/linucksrox.github.io/about.md

 System Administration
 ---
-I manage two physical servers at home: FreeNAS for storing files over my network, and ESXi running about 10 VMs for various services.
+Right now I manage two physical servers at home: FreeNAS for storing files over my network, and ESXi running about 10 VMs for various services.
 On the back burner I have Proxmox in mind and I'm looking at Docker and Ansible to create more of an Infrastructure As Code to make updates/deployment easier later on (like if I need to rebuild my entire setup from a backup).
-- FreeNAS
+- FreeNAS (16GB RAM, 6 2TB disks in RAIDZ2, ~7TB usable storage capacity) on an older desktop with no ECC RAM ([but I've done my homework and I understand the risks!](https://jrs-s.net/2015/02/03/will-zfs-and-non-ecc-ram-kill-your-data/))
 - pfSense firewall
-- bind DNS for local DNS resolution - I recently added wildcard resolution and pointed to the docker host for ease of deployment.
+- bind DNS for local DNS resolution - wildcard resolution is nice for subdomains!
 - Nextcloud using FreeNAS as the backend storage, supporting 6 users.
 Combine this with the Nextcloud app, and you have a nice picture backup system for free!
 - Ampache music streaming server (using dsub on Android for a Pandora like experience with my personal music collection)
 - restic backup software which grabs a majority of my data shared from FreeNAS and sends it to Backblaze B2 (and encrypts/deduplicates it!).
 I have a series of scripts which are scheduled via cron to backup, check the backup, and prune old "expired" snapshots.
 I'm doing just over 1TB to the cloud currently for less than $6/month, at the expense of some manual monitoring/intervention and initial work into the scripts.
 Not bad!